szkrd/moped/README.md

 # moped

 - a **work in progress** mpd http/SSE/socket server
-- so far: it's just a mess of spaghetti code
+- so far: it's just a mess of spaghetti code, started out with manually fooling around the mpd protocol
+- in fact I'm not even sure this is a good idea, the protocol response parsing makes command lag visible, which is a bad thing for (near)realtime audio playback systems

 ## env vars